WordPress/performance/readme.txt

 Currently the plugin includes the following performance modules:

 * **Dominant Color Images:** Adds support to store the dominant color of newly uploaded images and create a placeholder background of that color.
-* **Fetchpriority:** Adds a fetchpriority hint for the primary content image on the page to load faster.
 * **WebP Support Health Check:** Adds a WebP support check in Site Health status.
 * **WebP Uploads:** Creates WebP versions for new JPEG image uploads if supported by the server.
 * **Enqueued Assets Health Check:** Adds a CSS and JS resource check in Site Health status.